 How do I keep up to date with national guidance and information as it changes regularly?

-To sign up to receive national alerts and updates regarding Coronavirus COVID 19 visit the Gov.UK website.
+To sign up to receive national alerts and updates regarding coronavirus visit the Gov.UK website.

 Where can I find information from our local councils?